radsectors/sqlshim/README.md

 **sqlshim** was conceived out of the need for **[sqlsrv]** (which is a Windows-only PHP extension) in an OS X development environment.
 It began as a short script that defined a small set of functions.

-**sqlshim** is in alpha stages.
-It is is provided as-is and without warranty.
-I am not responsible for any damage(s) incurred from its use.
+**DISCLAIMER:** **sqlshim** is in alpha stages and is geared primarily toward use in a development environment.
+But even if it were a fully supported production library, it is most definitely provided as-is and without warranty.
+I will not be held responsible for any damage(s) incurred from its use.

-## Usage
+## Basic Usage
 1. ```\RadSectors\SqlShim::init();```
 2. ```sqlsrv_connect( ... );```
 3. ???